port-labs/port-docs/docs/setup-your-port/setup-catalog/relations.md

 **For example**, to see where your `microservices` are deployed, you need to create a relation between your microservices and `deployments`

-## Understanding The Structure Of a Relation
+## Understanding the structure of a relation

 The basic structure of a Relation request: